heechul/misc/README-map-detector.md

 with 1ch 4GB DDR3 DRAM (total 16 banks=2 ranks x 8 banks/rank) which
 was used in our RTAS'14 paper [1].

-Notice that the outputs of bit 12,13,19,20 are noticably different from the outputs of the other bits.
-Since we already know from the DRAM specification that there are 16 banks, we can conclude that the identified 4 bits are used to address DRAM banks.

      	$ sudo ./detect-mc-mapping.sh
 	mc-mapping: no process found
 	Run a background task on core1-3